The Subtle Art of Not Giving a Fuck teaches us to live a better, anxious-free life.

 Chapter 1: Don’t Try

-Mark Manson says that our culture of always getting more and more focuses on what we lack.
+Mark Manson says that our culture of always getting more and more focused on what we lack.

 He says that a confident man instead doesn’t feel the need to prove anything.
 The key to a good life is not about giving a fuck more.
 It’s about giving a fuck less.